 In many ways, the film is the story of Eazy- E’s role in creating NWA’s success.
 Emboldened by the positive reception to their track, Dre and Cube convince Eazy-E to bankroll their first recorded effort.
 When the crew they hire unceremoniously quit, Dre persuades E to sing the lead vocal.
 Here, the film gives an interesting insight into Dre’s gift for producing as well as E’s unsteady flow at this early stage in their career.
 The result of this effort was “Boyz In Da Hood” and this initial success laid the groundwork for NWA.

 A big theme in the film is the challenge of maintaining integrity, professionalism and independence in the music industry.
 Especially when the money, drugs and women are readily accessible and the behavior and habits they acquired in the streets of Compton informed their business interactions as adults.
-The dubious business relationship between Eazy-E and Jerry Heller as well as the volatile partnership between Suge Knight and Dre drove a lot of the interpersonal drama between the characters.
+The two dubious business partnerships between Eazy-E, Jerry Heller, Suge Knight and Dre drove a lot of the interpersonal drama between the characters.
 Heller discovers E when “Boyz In Da Hood” was climbing the charts and helped steer the Ruthless crew to global success, but the absence of transparency in the contracts eventually drives a wedge between the friends.
 It’s insinuated that Heller took advantage of NWA, but it’s not entirely clear that he was completely unscrupulous, either.
 Not only does Heller exhibit courage and loyalty throughout NWA’s ascent, but he talks E down from exacting vengeance on Suge Knight after a business meeting turns violent.
 Suge Knight, on the other hand, is portrayed as a sociopathic thug with few scruples, a hot temper and a propensity towards arbitrary violence.
 Clearly, the relationship between him and Dre wasn’t completely fruitless since Dre’s career went stratospheric during the Death Row era, but it brought with it a great deal of dysfunction and more than a few hangers on.

 The relationship towards law enforcement plays prominently throughout the film and gives it an urgency that speaks directly to currently escalating tensions between police and the black community.
 The film portrays the incident which inspired “Fuck Tha Police”, and not only is it an example of the indignities to which inner city blacks are routinely subjected, it brings the vitriol of the song to life even more vividly.
 While recording Straight Outta Compton in upscale Torrance, California, the members of NWA were minding their own business outside the studio when cops descended on the scene and demanded that each of the members drop face down on to the sidewalk.
 Heller arrives shortly thereafter, demands that they be released and chastises the officers for assuming criminal intent based on their appearance.
 Heller instructs the band members to rise, but the cops refuse to allow them rise until they give the instruction.
 They forced the men to eat concrete and their dignity for several minutes before issuing a command to stand up.
 Heller indignantly reminds the cops they’re rap artists, but the black police chief responds with a disparaging and contemptuous retort that “rap isn’t art” and tells them never to be seen in Torrance again.